george-kirby/concrete-backend/README.md

 This repository is a backend, created to handle data for the frontend.
-Go to https://github.com/george-kirby/concrete-frontend for the full README about the app.
+Go to https://github.com/george-kirby/concrete-frontend for the app's full README.

 # Concrete